Haji Wright

-After making his professional debut with the New York Cosmos in 2015, he spent most of his career in Europe, with Schalke 04 in the German Bundesliga, VVV-Venlo in the Dutch Eredivisie, SønderjyskE in the Danish Superliga and Antalyaspor in the Turkish Süper Lig.
+After making his professional debut with the New York Cosmos in 2015, he has spent most of his career in Europe, with Schalke 04 in the German Bundesliga, VVV-Venlo in the Dutch Eredivisie, SønderjyskE in the Danish Superliga and Antalyaspor in the Turkish Süper Lig.

 Wright made his senior debut for the United States national team in 2022 and played at the 2022 FIFA World Cup.

 Youth soccer

-Known for his finishing, ability to win headers, and quickness, Wright had been dubbed by many media outlets as one of the top prospects in the United States youth system.
+Known for his finishing, ability to win headers, and quickness, Wright was dubbed by many media outlets as one of the top prospects in the United States youth system.
 His success with the under-17 national team prompted him to train with Schalke 04's academy.

-Professional career
+Club career

 New York Cosmos

 In March 2015, Wright officially signed with NASL club New York Cosmos for an undisclosed fee and contract length.
 He made his professional debut on May 27 in the third round of the U.S. Open Cup, as a 79th-minute substitute for Sebastián Guenzatti in a 3–0 home win over the Jersey Express, and then played three league games for a total of 80 minutes, starting with the game versus Indy Eleven on July 26.
 Wright's contract expired following the season, and he did not re-sign.

 Schalke 04

 In April 2016, Wright signed with Schalke 04.
 In his debut with the Schalke under-19 team on April 16, Wright scored a brace against Borussia Mönchengladbach U19.

 Wright was promoted to the Schalke first team in May 2017.
 He was named on the bench against FC Ingolstadt 04 on May 20, 2017.
 In July 2018, Wright underwent a trial period with 2.
 Bundesliga club Union Berlin.
 On November 24, 2018, Wright made his debut for Schalke first team when he replaced Steven Skrzybski in the 88th minute of the 5–2 win against 1.
 FC Nürnberg.
-He played seven games for the team from Gelsenkirchen, all in the league, and scored a consolation goal in a 2–1 home loss to Bayer 04 Leverkusen on December 19; the goal was assisted by compatriot Weston McKennie.
+He played seven games for the team from Gelsenkirchen, all in the league, and scored a consolation goal in a 2–1 home loss to Bayer Leverkusen on December 19; the goal was assisted by compatriot Weston McKennie.